Guide

 Types of market research

-Understanding the different types of market research helps you choose the right approach for your goals.
+There are several types of market research, and choosing the right approach depends on your goals.
 Most research falls into two main categories.

 Primary vs. secondary research

 Primary research is information you collect yourself directly from your target customers.
-This type of original work provides specific insights tailored to your business.
 This includes surveys, interviews, and focus groups.
 It's specific to your business but takes more time and effort.

 Secondary research uses existing data from other sources.
 This includes government statistics, industry reports, and competitor websites.
-It's faster and often free, but may not answer your specific questions or be completely up-to-date.
-For example, some government data can take up to two years to become publicly available.
+It's faster and often free, but may not answer your specific questions.
+Some government data can take up to two years to become publicly available, so check publication dates when reviewing secondary sources.

 Most small businesses benefit from combining both approaches: